Duct Leakage Test in Downingtown, PA

 What Is an Acceptable Amount of Duct Leakage per Energy Code?

-To achieve a passing duct leakage result, your system must read under 4 CFM per 100 square feet with the air handler installed, or 3 CFM per 100 square feet without the air handler.
-For new construction, a passing duct leakage test is essential before the home can qualify for an occupancy certificate.
+To achieve a passing duct leakage result, your system needs to be under 4 CFM per 100 square feet when the air handler is installed, or 3 CFM per 100 square feet when it isn’t.
+For new construction, a passing duct leakage test is mandatory before a home can be granted an occupancy certificate.

 Local Energy Audits — affordable duct leakage test in Downingtown, PA